(Frequently Asked Questions)

 What's the best beekeeping book?

 All of them.
 Read every beekeeping book you can get your hands on.
+Of course, there is mine, which you are basically reading for free right now.
 But my favorites are the old ABC XYZ of Bee Culture, Langstroth's Hive and the Honey Bee and the ones that I've posted on my classic bee books page.
 In addition if you're past all the beekeeping books and want to know even more, all of Eva Crane's books are fascinating.

 For a beginner's book for beekeeping, Backyard Beekeeping by Kim Flottom is very good and simple.